tjohann/a20_sdk/README.md

     config -> kernel config for non-RT and RT-PREEMPT

 You can find documenation on howto build a kernel or howto setup a device below Documenation.
 In general i will use mainline kernel and mainline U-Boot.
-Every device has a specific usecase.
-So there'fore you find addtional description about my usecase below.
+Every device here has a "specific usecase".
+So therefore you find additional description about my usecase below.

 In short:

-    bananapi -> baalue (https://github.com/tjohann/baalue_sdk), my BAnanapi cAn bus cLUstEr bananapi-pro -> my home audio/video stream server cubietruck -> master node for baalue and jailhouse (https://github.com/siemens/jailhouse) test environment olimex -> my conectivity "monster" (all A20 PINs are available!)
+    bananapi -> baalue (https://github.com/tjohann/baalue_sdk), my BAnanapi cAn bus cLUstEr bananapi-pro -> my home audio/video stream server cubietruck -> master node for baalue and jailhouse (https://github.com/siemens/jailhouse) test environment olimex -> my conectivity "monster" (nearly all A20 PINs are available!)

 User